-National Honor Society creates an enthusiasm for scholarship to stimulate a desire to provide service to the school and community.
+Purpose: To create an enthusiasm for scholarship to stimulate a desire to provide service to the school and community.
 We strive to promote leadership amongst our members and encourage continued positive character development.

-Participants are asked to join if they have been identified by their peers as someone who has the natural skills to be helpful to their classmates.
+Activities: Participants are asked to join if they have been identified by their peers as someone who has the natural skills to be helpful to their classmates.
 Responsibilities include: welcoming new students, helping friends with problems and referring them to the appropriate professionals.

-Students build motorcycles from scratch.
+Purpose: Students build motorcycles from scratch

 Niskayuna Outing Club

-Outing Club provide interested students opportunities to enjoy the great outdoors.
+Purpose: Provide interested students opportunities to enjoy the great outdoors.

-This club will offer a fresh, new platform for the high school.
+Purpose: This club will offer a fresh, new platform for the high school.
 Niskayuna High School is a dynamic building, alive with events that include academic offerings, sporting events, plays, musicals, art exhibitions, etc. Nisky PR will create short, informative, school based news/human interest video segments for the Niskayuna community, serving as a conduit to the activities and happenings on campus.

 Odyssey of the Mind

-A creative problem-solving program that engages students in their learning by allowing their knowledge and ideas to come to life in an exciting, productive environment.
+Purpose: A creative problem-solving program that engages students in their learning by allowing their knowledge and ideas to come to life in an exciting, productive environment.
 Participants build self-confidence, develop life skills, create new friendships, and are able to recognize and explore their true potential.

-PACE, or Politics and Current Events Club focuses on the issues that are facing the world today.
+Purpose: PACE, or Politics and Current Events Club focuses on the issues that are facing the world today.
 Through discussing hot button political topics, we enhance our political knowledge, listening to perspectives besides our own.
 For many students this is an appropriate place to let their opinions be heard and responded to without the consequences of discussing politics one would face normally.
 Through hearing points from all sides of an issue, many times we are able to reach a solution that we believe will work in real life.

-This is a student-run political club with Right leaning views that welcomes all students of any political party affiliation.
+Purpose: This is a student run political club with right leaning views that welcomes all students of any political party affiliation.
 The objective is to serve community and country while pursuing involvement and education regarding the political process.